mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Recovering-Your-Keys-Without-the-MMGen-Wallet-Software.md

 I recover my coins?”

-Let’s take this scenario to its logical extreme and assume you’ve lost all backup copies of the software, MMGen’s project page has disappeared from both [Github][04] and [Gitlab][05] (or been hacked) and no other repositories or copies are available on the Internet.
-The following tutorial will show you how to recover the private keys for your coin addresses in the event this unlikely combination of circumstances ever occurs.
+Let’s take this scenario to its logical extreme and assume you’ve lost all backup copies of the software, the MMGen Wallet project page has disappeared from all of [Github][04], [Gitlab][05], [Gitflic][06] and [mmgen.org][07] (or been hacked), and no other verifiable repositories or copies are available on the Internet.
+The following tutorial will show you how to recover the private keys for your coin addresses in the event this very unlikely combination of circumstances ever occurs.

 In addition to private keys, this tutorial can also be used to recover passwords generated with the `mmgen-passgen` command.